plebcity2026/osrs-plebcity/README.md

 ## Deploy

-Upload/replace these files in GitHub:
+Upload these files to GitHub and deploy on Streamlit Community Cloud:

 - `app.py`
 - `requirements.txt`
-- `README.md`
+- `.streamlit/config.toml`

-Then wait for Streamlit to redeploy or reboot the app.